JACoW-org/docs-MEOW/docs/events/pdfCheck.md

 In the end, the event will return a list of dictionaries with metadata and errors.

-## Sessions and Attachments Collection
+## Sessions and Materials Collection

 This task collects sessions and attachments related to the conference based on the provided information.
 In summary, it starts two parallel subtasks: